ishita-139/HobbyHunt/README.md

 Hello everyone,

-Interestology is a mini project based on Front-end programming.It helps people to find thier interest and choose from the available resources to learn about thier choosen interest/hobby.
+HobbyHunt is a mini project based on Front-end programming.It helps people to find thier interest and choose from the available resources to learn about thier choosen interest/hobby.

 Languages : HTML , CSS, Javascript